wickwirew/PureSQL/README.md

         .target(
             name: "MyProject",
             dependencies: ["Otter"],
-            // ⚠️ Plugin is optional, can just use the CLI if desired
+            // ⚠️ Plugin is optional but suggested.
+Can just use the CLI if desired
             plugins: [.plugin(name: "OtterPlugin", package: "Otter")]
         ),
     ]